 Di Giannantonio was in prime position behind Brad Binder who had a group of traffic ahead of him.
 As they began their last lap , as the flag was going to be out before they finished it, Binder was taken out of contention as he and two other riders missed the braking point at turn one and ran on onto the excess tarmac.
 Binder had to hope that his earlier time was good enough to secure him a good lap.

 He was forced off the first row moments later as Oettl went up to third with his lap.
 Rodrigo then came along and claimed third before Navarro slotted in in second and Livio Loi (RW Racing GP BV) in third pushing the two down to the second row.
 Bastianini looked set to improve his time before he had a wobble; however he rescued the bike and prevented a crash.

-Bastianini on his fourth pole of the 2016 Moto3 season
+Bastianini on his third pole of the 2016 Moto3 season

 It finished up as Bastianini on pole with Navarro and Loi joining him on the front row.
 Rodrigo leads the second row ahead of rookie Canet and Iettl who achieved his lap out on his own.
 Brad Binder will start from seventh ahead of Quartarao and Ono in ninth.
 Bendsneyder gained tenth ahead of Jorge Martin (Gaviota Mahindra Aspar), Dalla Porta and rookie Di Giannantonio in 13th.
 He is ahead of Andrea Migno (Sky Racing Team VR46), Guevara, Locatelli and British rider John McPhee who will start from 17th.